pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1359 Concurrency and Parallelism

+Today I have been studying about concurrency and parallelism in Computer Science more focus on Java.
+I did some exercises applying these two types of techniques using the Java concurrency libraries.
+Really, these topics can be hard to understand, but it's the next level in my software career like design patterns.

 #### Day 1358 Five Steps in Data Transformation

 Today I started to learn about the five steps in data transformation,